kohxuan/HPDP_Assignment2_BigDataHandling/README.md

-# 📊 Mastering Big Data Handling - KKK
+# 📊 Mastering Big Data Handling

 This project provides a hands-on analysis of strategies for efficiently processing large datasets that exceed typical memory limits.
 Using a **2.57 GB dataset** on school donations, this work explores and benchmarks various data handling techniques in Python, comparing their performance in terms of **execution time** and **memory usage**.
 <br><br>